 I worked at an import bead shop in college and one of our tasks was to string beads that customers bought if they wanted them made into jewelry on the spot.
 I learned some simple wire wrapping working there too.

-Fast forward to YEARS later I started picking my beading up again when my husband travelled for long periods of time to keep me from focusing on missing him.
+Fast forward to YEARS later I started picking my beading up again when my husband traveled for long periods of time to keep me from focusing on missing him.
 As people around me started complimenting my pieces it made me want to be able to do more, specifically I wanted to learn how to solder so I could REALLY complete my jewelry.

 Soon after this realization, I met a girl in the cabana next to us in Cabo that was a metalsmith in Northern California.
 She allowed me to pick her brain for about two hours and after that talk, I knew for sure I wanted to go to jewelry school.